Elijah McClain death: Paramedics who injected Colorado Black man with ketamine found guilty

 "I watched as the prosecution delivered the truth about what happened to Elijah in 2019.
 The truth is now real and it is available for the people," said McClain family spokesperson MiDian Holmes.

-Holmes stood by Weiser who was also joined by McClain's mother Sheneen McClain at the news conference after the verdict.
+Holmes stood by Weiser who was also joined by McClain's mother Sheneen McClain.
+They were spotted together before the news conference exiting the courthouse after the verdict.
+Sheneen had her fist raised in the air in memory of her son Elijah.

 "His name was and always will be Elijah McClain.
 We love you, Elijah McClain," said Holmes.